CyberGen49/discord-chatgpt/config-schema.md

 The maximum length in text tokens that a user's input can be.

 ### integer `max_output_tokens`
 The maximum length in text tokens that the language model's response should be.
+Responses exceeding this length will be cut off.
+Responses exceeding Discord's 2000 character limit will be sent as text files instead.

 ### number `usd_per_token`
 The price, in USD, of each text token.
 This is used to display cost values in the stats command.

-OpenAI normally advertizes prices per 1000 tokens, so be sure to divide by 1000 when setting this value.
+OpenAI normally advertizes prices per 1,000 tokens, so be sure to divide by 1,000 when setting this value.

 ### number `delete_message_days`
 Message entries in the database will be deleted when they reach this many days old.
 Set to 0 to disable automatic deletion.